-Five Elementary Schools with Kindergarten - 4th grade;
+• Six Elementary Schools with Kindergarten - 6th grade;

-One Junior High School with 8th - 9th grades;
+• Two Junior High School with 7th - 9th grades; and

 East Wenatchee residents appreciate the community’s character, setting and climate; the region is famous for its natural beauty.
 The Apple Capital Loop Trail, a 10-mile pedestrian and bicycle path, meanders along the banks of the Columbia River, crossing the river at two points and connecting the cities of East Wenatchee and Wenatchee.